Rodina222/Portugal-Bank-Marketing-Campaigns-Analysis/README.md

 ## Contributors
 This project was a collaborative effort by the following team members:
-* **Rodina Mohamed** – Data preprocessing, regression analysis, and model optimization.
+* **Rodina Mohamed** – Developed the dashboard in Tableau, data preprocessing, regression analysis, and model optimization.
 * **Mariam Elseedawy** – Data analysis, model development, and visualization.
 * **Shrouk Shata** – Feature engineering and statistical analysis.
 * **Omar Ayman** – Data cleaning, exploratory analysis, and model evaluation.